 How to Successfully Introduce and Market a CBD Product in 2021

-In the past 5 years, CBD has gone from virtual obscurity to news headlines and a billion-dollar global industry.
+In the past 5 years, CBD products and CBD marketing have gone from virtual obscurity to news headlines and a billion-dollar global industry.
 Kids with epilepsy can use it as an alternative to seizure medication, while insomniacs can get a full night’s sleep using the oil.
 CBD is a practical miracle supplement, with only a handful of side effects compared to mainstream medication for anxiety or insomnia.
 You know this firsthand because you sell CBD.

 Since 2016, the number of Google searches for CBD has increased exponentially.
 As you can see by the Google Trends chart below, people are taking an interest in this product to see how it can improve their lives and treat ongoing medical conditions.

 CBD, short for cannabidiol, is a chemical compound derived from the cannabis plant or hemp.
 After the compound is ingested, it induces relaxation and calm.
 As an added bonus, CBD doesn’t have psychoactive risks the way THC — the compound in cannabis that induces a marijuana high — risks a person’s state of consciousness.

 People love the CBD oil because of its natural (and controversial) origins and wide variety of uses.
 Also, it does work.
 CBD is no old-fashioned snake oil scam; it delivers value without needing a medical prescription or harmful side effects.
 Also, per the World Health Organization, CBD doesn’t show the risk of future addiction or dependency, making it suitable for consumption.

 Around the world, people are using CBD to treat :